 Asthma Management: Anti-Inflammatory, Bronchodilator and Combination Medications

 Your doctor may prescribe several types of medication to treat your asthma.
 Two of these are anti-inflammatories, and bronchodilators.
-Both anti-inflammatories and bronchodilators work to open up your airways, but they do so in different ways.
+Both work to open up your airways, but they do so in different ways.

-Anti-inflammatory medications decrease airway sensitivity caused by inflammation and reduce mucus production.
-Bronchodilators relax the constricted muscles around your airways.
-This action opens them up, making it easier to breathe and easier for the mucus to be expelled.
+Anti-inflammatory medications decrease airway sensitivity and reduce mucus production.
+Bronchodilators relax muscles around your airways.
+This action opens up your airways, making it easier to breathe and for mucus to leave your body.

-Both anti-inflammatories and bronchodilators can be prescribed as either controller medication - medicine that you take every day to prevent long-term sensitivity - or quick-relief medication, medicine for the relief of sudden asthma attacks.
+Both medications can be prescribed as either controller medication, medicine that you take every day to prevent long-term sensitivity, or quick-relief medication, medicine for the relief of sudden asthma attacks.

 In some cases, your healthcare provider may prescribe a combination medication that has the properties of both anti-inflammatories and bronchodilators.
 Combination medications can make your asthma management easier because you to only use one medication, instead of two.

-One dose of a combination medicine does the job of both an anti-inflammatory and a bronchodilator.
-It decreases inflammation, reduces constriction and helps to loosen mucus.
+One dose of a combination medicine decreases inflammation, opens up your airways, and helps to loosen mucus.
 Loose mucus is easier to cough out of your system.